-Church Growth
+Church Growth & Vision

 What Trends Are Shaping Large Churches Right Now?

 Can Warren Bird stump David Fletcher?
-Warren is in the middle of fielding a landmark national survey titled The Future of the Large Church, and has looked at the first 300 churches to participate—churches [...]
+Warren is in the middle of fielding a landmark national survey titled The Future of the Large Church, and has looked at the first 300 churches to participate—churches with [...]

 How Marketing Strategies Play a Role in Creating Disciples: Using the Member Lifecycle